holy-two/musicbox-papertape/README.rst

 feature
 =======
-* C major (It depends on whether it comes from staff or numbered notation🥺, the latter will be converted to C major)
+* Chorus fragment
 * Simple single track
-* Chorus fragment
+* Translated from Staff or Numbered Notation, the latter will be converted to C major🥺

 Reference